phalcon-orphanage/docs/docs/tr/3.1/application-cli.md

 use Phalcon\Cli\Console as ConsoleApp;
 use Phalcon\Loader;

-// Using the CLI factory default services container
+// CLI uygulamamız için servis kapsayıcısı
 $di = new CliDI();

 /**
- * Register the autoloader and tell it to register the tasks directory */
+ * Otomatik yükleyiciyi çağıralım ve görev dizinini kaydettirelim */
 $loader = new Loader();